 This lace butterfly card exemplifies elegance and creativity!
 In today’s tutorial, we’ll depart from the traditional greeting card format to produce an interactive, lovely piece that your recipient will want to put on display.

 1. Print Out the Medium Lace Butterfly Illustration

 To make this butterfly card, start by printing out the Medium Lace Butterfly Illustration, which you can find by clicking here.
 I recommend printing it out on 32# laserjet paper, though 70#-80# drawing paper should work just as well.
-Full disclosure: I had every intention of making the illustration available for free, but it took way longer to draw than I had anticipated, so I decided to make it available for the price of a latte ($4.25).
+I had every intention of making this butterfly illustration available for free, but it took way longer to draw than I had anticipated, so I decided to make it available for the price of a latte ($5).

-I always like to offer a gratis alternative, so I made a free blank butterfly for you to print out if you’d like!
-You can find the blank butterfly by clicking here, then you can print and draw your own design in it.
+As a free alternative, I made a free blank butterfly for you to print out if you’d like!
+You can find the blank butterfly by clicking here, then you can print it out and draw your own design in it.

 2. Cut Out the Butterfly

 Use a pair of scissors to cut the butterfly out.
-The outlines are fairly clean, so there’s no need for a more exact cutting tool (like a hobby knife)!
+The outlines are pretty clean, so there’s no need for a precise cutting tool like a hobby knife.